aakashkh/data-patterns/_posts/tsql/2019-3-09-Functions-And-Aggregations-In-TSQL.md

 layout : post
 title : Using Functions and aggregating data in TSQL
 categories: [tsql]
-tags: [tsql,  sql, data, sql server, database, AdventureWorks, Functions, Logical, window, grou by, groupby, aggregate]
+tags: [tsql,  sql, data, sql server, database, AdventureWorks, Functions, Logical, window, group by, groupby, aggregate, sum, rank, order]
 ---
 ## Functions in TSQL
 We can use multiple inbuilt functions in TSQL to achieve complex tasks in a very simpler manner.
 The first one in this category is -

 ### Scalar functions
-These functions returns a single value, for example - Year(), Day(), Upper() https://docs.microsoft.com/en-us/sql/t-sql/functions/functions?view=sql-server-2017
+These functions returns a single value, for example - Year(), Day(), Upper()
+Go to following link, to more details regarding built in functions in TSQL -
+https://docs.microsoft.com/en-us/sql/t-sql/functions/functions?view=sql-server-2017

 The following query will give Year of the SellStartDate, and the scalar function used here is Year().